Taco Bell Healthy Options - Reviewed by Dietitians

 Choosing the Fresco Style strips out sour cream and cheese, replacing them with diced tomatoes and a focus on fiber-forward, plant-based ingredients.

-On days when greens feel mandatory, the Veggie Power Bowl steps up.
-Built around a foundation of rice, black beans, guacamole, lettuce, tomatoes, and reduced-fat sour cream, this bowl offers 12 grams of plant-based protein and over 10 grams of fiber.
+Built around a foundation of rice, black beans, guacamole, lettuce, tomatoes, and reduced-fat sour cream, the veggie power bowl offers 12 grams of plant-based protein and over 10 grams of fiber.

 The Black Bean Chalupa becomes fully vegan once you remove the cheese and sour cream.
 Even breakfast can be modified.